 If you’re looking for to put your old candle jars to good use, try repurposing them using our method below!
+They make great vases or even glass jars for household items!

 There are two things I love more than anything for my home and that’s candles and flowers!
 I burn a lot of Yankee Candles to add coziness and beautiful fragrance throughout the house.

-There is nothing better than starting each season off with a brand new seasonal candle and fresh flowers.
+There is nothing better than starting each season off with a brand-new seasonal candle and fresh flowers.
 Funny enough, my candles and flowers work together to create a beautiful arrangement!
 Want to know how?

 I up-cycle my candle jars when they’re finished burning and use them as vases to hold my seasonal flowers!
 After doing this for a while, I have a wonderful collection of empty candle jars vases that are all different heights.
-They work so well as a centerpiece down the table, for a party and for every day!
+They work so well as a centerpiece down the table, for a party, and for every day!

 It’s a pretty easy DIY too.
 Once the candle is burned to the bottom, and you have 1/2-1” wax left you can remove it with the steps below.